 The medieval tower Tour Cesar dates all the way back to the 12th century and can be visited for a fee.
 However, be aware that the steps inside the tower are steep at times, and the inside of the tower is incredibly claustrophobic.

-Other medieval points of interest in the town include the Grange aux Dîmes (a storage barn and marketplace), and the Musée de Provins et du Provinois which documents the history of the town from prosperous medieval city to a standard French town.
+Other medieval points of interest in the town include the Grange aux Dîmes (a storage barn and marketplace), and the Musée de Provins et du Provinois which documents the history of the town from a prosperous medieval city to a standard French town.
 Just like in Paris, there’s a ‘Château de la Reine Blanche‘ in Provins, after a medieval queen.

 But if I’m honest, Provins is easily explored by foot, and the best way to uncover the city’s secrets is to simply wander around and see where the cobbled alleyways take you.
 After all, you can never be sure what kind of architectural gem is hiding around the next corner.